fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ## Creation of Hawwah (Eve)

 </summary>

 Adam’s spouse, although commonly referred to as Eve or Hawa, is not mentioned by name in the Quran despite being referred to in many places.
 The details regarding how Eve was created are not mentioned in the Quran.
 However, it is made evident that Eve was created from Adam.

 While the creation of Eve is not described in detail, the Qur'an does make it clear that a "mate" was created with Adam, from the same nature and soul.

-    It is He Who created you from a single person, and made his mate of like nature, in order that he might dwell with her in love (7:189).
+    It is He Who created you from a single person, and made his mate of like nature, in order that he might dwell with her in love
+    Quran 7:189

-She is not mentioned by name in the Qur'an, but in Islamic tradition she is known as "Hawwa" (Eve).
+She is not mentioned by name in the Quran, but in Islamic tradition she is known as "Hawwa" (Eve).

 From these two individuals, generations of human beings have inhabited the earth.